Javadyakuza/TIP3-Docs/Deployments/Contracts/RootDeployer.md

   });

   console.log('Fund sent to the Calculated address !');
-  // Create a contract instance

-  const userRootDeployer: Contract<tip3Artifacts.FactorySource['RootDeployer']> =
+  // Create a instance of the root deployer contract const userRootDeployer: Contract<tip3Artifacts.FactorySource['RootDeployer']> =
     new provider.Contract(rootDeployerAbi, expectedAddress);